novakov-alexey-zz/old-novakov-alexey.github.io/content/ann-in-scala-1/index.md

 # Backward Propagation

 Initial weights and biases are not going to give us right equastions to predict our _y_.
 Even if we propogate the entire dataset through the network.
 Obviously, someone needs to update these parameters based on some feedback.
-This feedback is called `loss` metric, which is calculated via `loss function`.
-In the science literature, `loss` metric is also called `cost` and `loss function` as `cost function`.
+This feedback is calculated via `loss` function.
-We are going to use `loss` and `cost` as synonymous.
+In the science literature, `loss function` is also called as `cost function`.
+We are going to use `loss` and `cost` here as synonymous.

 There are different loss functions in Deep Learning we can use.
 We will go with one of the classic one - `mean squarred error`.
 Our loss value will show how good we are updating the network weights at specific training epoch.
 However, updates will be done using Gradient